 Since the procedure is minimally invasive and doesn't require any cuts and incisions, the recovery time is much lesser than the recovery time in open surgery.

-Less need for a catheter:
+4. Less Need for a Catheter

 In invasive surgeries to treat an enlarged prostate, the doctor may require a catheter, so the urine is drained from the bladder.
 Whereas in enlarged prostate surgery, the catheter is required for less than a day.